akkartik/mu/mu.md

 ## Conclusion

-Anything not allowed here is forbidden.
-Even if the compiler doesn't currently detect and complain about it.
+Anything not allowed here is forbidden, even if the compiler doesn't currently detect and complain about it.
 Please [contact me](mailto:ak@akkartik.com) or [report issues](https://github.com/akkartik/mu/issues) when you encounter a missing or misleading error message.
-Thank you for bearing with the dust!
-I'm here for the long haul, and everything will be clean and checked in due time.